osg-htc/docs/docs/data/xrootd/install-storage-element.md

 ### (Optional) Authorization

-For information on how to configure xrootd authorization, please refer to the [Configuring XRootD Authorization guide](xrootd-authorization.md).
+For information on how to configure XRootD authorization, please refer to the [Configuring XRootD Authorization guide](xrootd-authorization.md).

 ### (Optional) Adding CMS TFC support to XRootD (CMS sites only)